skip to main content

 • Glues and resins

-• School or laboratory chemicals (they present a high risk when combined with other accepted chemicals during both collection and transport)
+• School laboratory chemicals (they present a high risk in combination with other accepted chemicals during collection and transport

 • Asbestos